 This section will present a discussion of the subject's immediate neighborhood.
 According to the Appraisal of Real Estate published by the Appraisal Institute, 15th Edition, a neighborhood is defined as a "group of complementary land uses."
-The subject property is located at 1630 E. Royall Place, Milwaukee, Wisconsin.
+The subject property is located at 2220 N. Terrace Avenue, Milwaukee, Wisconsin.

-The subject is located on the Lower East Side of Milwaukee, just north of downtown and just north of Brady Street.
-The east end of Wisconsin Avenue is located approximately 1.1 miles to the south.
-The Fiserv Forum district is located approximately 1.7 miles to the southwest.
-Access to the lakefront is available at the east terminus of Brady Street within 0.3 miles to the south.
+The subject is located in the Northpoint of Milwaukee, north of downtown and between Brady Street and North Avenue, and occupying the upper lake bluff above N. Lincoln Memorial Drive.
+The historic North Point Water Tower is located just north of the subject.
+The east end of Wisconsin Avenue is located approximately 1.7 miles to the south.
+The Fiserv Forum district is located approximately 2.3 miles to the southwest.
+Access to the lakefront is available via E. Water Tower Road within 0.3 miles to the north.